ng-Classic/ng-classic/aio/content/guide/interpolation.md

 <code-example path="interpolation/src/app/app.component.html" region="interpolation-example1"></code-example>

-Angular Classicreplaces `currentCustomer` with the string value of the corresponding component property.
+Angular Classic replaces `currentCustomer` with the string value of the corresponding component property.
 In this case, the value is `Maria`.

-In the following example, Angular Classicevaluates the `title` and `itemImageUrl` properties to display some title text and an image.
+In the following example, Angular Classic evaluates the `title` and `itemImageUrl` properties to display some title text and an image.

 <code-example path="interpolation/src/app/app.component.html" region="component-property"></code-example>